obinoby/synology_DSM7_photos/README.md

 # synology_DSM7_photos

 Your Synology NAS must be upgraded to DSM 7 beta before use.
-The script only works wuth the new Synology Photos app.
+The script only works with the new Synology Photos app.

 ## Disclaimer
 This script happend to work for me on my Synology NAS.
 Use it at your own risks.